 A few months after publication, we were in a position to be able to announce the Historical Thesaurus Postgraduate Studentships at Glasgow.
 Funded entirely from the print edition’s royalties, these studentships for postgraduates undertaken by a research degree on any aspect of the English language have enabled a significant number of talented young scholars to begin their careers.
 Alongside these, a range of prizes for outstanding students and paid undergraduate short research scholarships (to give students experience of working on an active research project) have been offered at Glasgow over the past decade, all funded by these royalties and by other donations.

 Kay had retired from her chair in 2005 in order to focus on seeing the project completed, and in 2014, the fiftieth anniversary of the project’s birth, passed the directorship of the project to Alexander, who had been her deputy since 2008.
 Discussions with Oxford University Press continued, and an arrangement was finalised in 2014 for the exchange of updated Thesaurus data for data from the third edition of the OED.
 The Thesaurus was by then in its fourth major editorial revision from the 2008 first edition data, and with new data available from OED3 plus revisions and refinements to the categorisation, Alexander and Kay put together a timescale for the launch of a full second edition.
 In 2017, the award of a major Queen's Anniversary Prize to the University of Glasgow for hosting the Thesaurus resulted in some dedicated institutional funding to accelerate the second edition.
-Former Research Associate Dallachy was named deputy director alongside Kay in 2016 and following the prize award was appointed in 2018 to a new specially-named post as ‘Lecturer in the Historical Thesaurus of English’.
+Former Research Associate Dallachy was named deputy director alongside Kay in 2016 and following the Anniversary Prize award was appointed in 2018 to a new specially-named post as ‘Lecturer in the Historical Thesaurus of English’.

 All in all, Samuels showed a certain prescience when he wrote in 1972: